-I discovered new deep sea fishes in the deep sea at about 10000m depth.
-I felt the charm and homogeneity of the deep sea environment and deep sea fish, and open a Japanese restaurant called "Kiruya" in the deep sea.
-Restaurants are open three days a week and I prepare the ingredients during the off week.
-The main menu of the restaurant is deep sea fish sashimi, and I collect the deep sea fish that live around me and make up the ingredients.
+I discovered new types of sea fish in the deep sea approximately 10000 meters below sea level.
+I felt the charm and homogeneity of the deep-sea environment and deep-sea fish, and opened a Japanese restaurant called "Kiruya" in the deep sea.
+The restaurant opens three days a week and I prepare the ingredients during my days off.
+The main menu of the restaurant is a deep-sea fish called sashimi.
+I collect the deep-sea fish that live around me and create the ingredients.

-Although this absurd narrative is obviously a fiction, It is a metaphor for my environment.
-I feel a sense of homogeneity when I look at the stomachs and chin of the fish that were grown so large for survival in the harsh environment
+Although this absurd narrative is obviously fiction, it is a metaphor for my environment.
+I feel a sense of homogeneity when I look at the stomachs and chin of the fish that were grown so large for survival in the harsh environment.

-I don't think the deep sea fish guest who came to this Japanese restaurant is any different as he has his own personal situations that he is going through.
+I don't think the guest who entered this Japanese restaurant is any different as he has his own personal situations that he is going through.

-I identified him with myself and with deep sea fish.
-And I treated him a deep sea fish food (Mukozuke).
-But the guest must wear the mask I provide.
+I identified him with myself and with the deep-sea fish.
+I treated him with a deep-sea fish, Mukozuke, but the guest must wear the mask I provide.

 This kind of situation creates a contradiction.
-The audience experiences a “visual intake” of the food they can not eat.
+The audience experiences a “visual intake” of the food that they cannot eat.
 It is a strategy that gives the customer a taste of a series of experiments related to the physical properties of the sculpture, my thoughts on how to make traditional media, and my interest in combining the media.
-But I deliberately hide my story through a bizarre epic called a deep sea restaurant, and adjust it to be symbolic.
+But I deliberately hide my story through a bizarre epic utilizing the deep-sea restaurant and adjust it to be symbolic.